-There are three awards for staff and three awards for faculty, plus one team-based award.
+There are awards for staff and faculty, plus one team-based award.
 Teams must have both staff and faculty members contributing toward achieving the specific goal.
 Staff and faculty members may nominate any peers who they believe has contributed in a significant way to support any one of our strategic pillars over the past year.
 These pillars are:

 - Innovative Research

 - Unparalleled Learning